jacobxperez/rams/README.md

 ### Default Build

-The easiest way to include [Essentials](https://jacobxperez.github.io/essentials/) into your projects is to copy the pre-compiled CSS file into your project file structure, and then refer to it in HTML.
+The easiest way to include the [Essentials](https://jacobxperez.github.io/essentials/) into your projects is by copying the pre-compiled CSS file into your project, and then link to it in HTML.

 * css/style.css

 ### Custom build

-[Essentials](https://jacobxperez.github.io/essentials/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
-Use file style.less for compiling all necessary modules for your website.
-For adjusting the settings of fonts, colors, padding and more use file var.less.
+The [Essentials](https://jacobxperez.github.io/essentials/) is build on [LESS](http://lesscss.org/) which extends the capabilities of CSS.
+Use style.less for compiling all necessary modules for your website.
+To adjusting the settings of fonts, colors, padding and more use settings.less.

 * css/style.less (for compiling all LESS modules)
-* css/less/var.less (for changing the settings of fonts, colors, paddings and more)
+* css/less/settings.less (for changing the settings)

 ## Features

 * Build on [LESS](http://lesscss.org/) with variables and mixins.
-* Beautiful styles for basic HTML elements.
+* Beautiful styles for base HTML elements.
 * Elements are rendered in proportion to the size of the screen.

 ## Contributing